Apr 01, 2026

 Heavy-Duty Diesel Vehicles

-Heavy-duty diesel trucks are a familiar site on roads across Canada.
+Heavy-duty diesel trucks are a familiar sight on roads across Canada.
 The large trucks that pull trailers of cargo across the country are diesel-powered vehicles (with probably the only exceptions being experimental battery-electric vehicles, such as Volvo's VNR).
-There are an estimated 532 thousand of these class-8 trucks in Canada, and they each travelled an average of about 80 thousand kilometres per year in recent years (NEUD).
-Large articulated trucks are the largest contributor to emissions in this category, but many other vehicle types are included as well.
+There are an estimated 532 000 of these class-8 trucks in Canada, and they each travelled an average of about 80 thousand kilometres per year in recent years (NEUD).
+Large trucks are the largest contributor to emissions in this category, but many other vehicle types are included as well.
 Mid-size trucks (class 5-7, commonly used as delivery vehicles), school buses, municipal garbage trucks, fire trucks, inter-city coaches, are all examples of vehicles accounted in this sector because they (a) have a gross weight vehicle rating over 8500 lbs, (b) are diesel-powered, and (c) are used for road transportation.

 Estimating Emissions from the National Energy Use Database

 I implemented an estimator of diesel emissions from vehicles meeting the IPCC definition of a "Heavy-duty Vehicle" from the National Energy Use Database (NEUD).
-The NEUD uses a different taxonomy of vehicles: their categories of road vehicles are cars, passenger and freight light trucks, medium trucks, heavy trucks, motorcycles, school buses, urban transit, and inter-city buses.
+The NEUD uses a different taxonomy of vehicles from the NIR: their categories of road vehicles are cars, passenger and freight light trucks, medium trucks, heavy trucks, motorcycles, school buses, urban transit, and inter-city buses.
 To estimate an estimator for the IPCC sector of heavy-duty diesel vehicles, I extracted emissions associated with diesel medium-duty trucks, diesel buses, and all heavy trucks (which are assumed in the NEUD to be diesel-burning vehicles).
 The diverse data sources used to construct the NEUD itself are summarized in Chapter 5 of the NEUD's Handbook Tables.

 Critical Success Factors